fbpx

 One of the reasons that selling life insurance is so lucrative is your ability to make ongoing, residual income.
 When you work a job earning $18 per hour, your paycheck is the same regardless of how much effort you put into it.

-With life insurance sales, you sell a policy and receive an initial commission (a percentage of the premium), and then every year that you retain that client you receive partial commissions AGAIN.
+With life insurance sales, you sell a policy and receive an initial commission (a percentage of the premium).
+Then, you receive partial commissions AGAIN every year you retain that client.

 If you can get your “book of business” up to several hundred clients, then you should have no problem making a six-figure income – all while getting to be your own boss!
 Check out this article that shows you how it’s possible.

-Selling life insurance can be a great way to make passive income, even in times of economic uncertainty.
+Selling life insurance can be a great way to make passive income, even during economic uncertainty.
 As depressing as it sounds, people are still going to die – and their loved ones need life insurance coverage.

 Get licensed to sell life insurance

-In order to sell life insurance, you must become a licensed life and health insurance agent in your state (or any state that you plan on selling in).
+To sell life insurance, you must become a licensed life and health insurance agent in your state (or any state in which you plan on selling).

 • Be at least 18 years old